alanthom/yt_summariser_agent/MEDIUM_ARTICLE.md

 - **Open-source models can replace expensive APIs** for many applications
 - **Local processing provides competitive performance** while maintaining privacy
 - **Multi-agent collaboration genuinely improves outcomes** over single-model approaches
+- **Continuous optimization is essential** as APIs and frameworks evolve

 The era of collaborative AI is here, and it's more accessible than ever.
 With the right architecture, optimization, and engineering practices, you can build sophisticated AI systems that rival commercial solutions while maintaining complete control over your data and costs.

 ### Ready to Build?

 The complete, production-tested source code is available with detailed setup instructions, troubleshooting guides, and optimization recommendations.
+All the fixes and improvements mentioned in this article are implemented and tested.

-Start with our tested configuration, then experiment and adapt for your specific use cases.
+Start with our battle-tested configuration, then experiment and adapt for your specific use cases.

 The tools are ready.
 The models are capable.
+The bugs are fixed.
 The only limit is your imagination.

 **Happy building! 🚀**

+---

+*Want to dive deeper?
+The complete source code with all recent fixes is available on GitHub.
+Follow for more insights on building production-ready AI systems with open-source tools.*

 ## Technical Appendix